StackStorm/st2docs/docs/source/upgrade_notes.rst

 * Pack metadata file (``pack.yaml``) can now contain a new ``ref`` attribute.
 This attribute acts as a unique identifier for a pack and should be specified when a pack files don't live in a sub-directory (e.g. such as with the new single pack per git repository model).
-Previously, pack directory served as a unique identifie or a pack.
+Previously, pack directory served as a unique identifier for a pack.

   For example, if a pack name is ``Travis CI``, a valid and good value for ``ref`` attribute would be ``travis_ci`` (previously the pack files would live in ``travis_ci/`` directory).